Galacsh/obsidian-reading-view-enhancer/README.md

   - `Arrow Left & Right`: Toggle fold/unfold"
 - Click to select nearest "collapse indicator" from clicked position

+> Note that the change of a focus deactivates the selector.

 ## How to install manually?

 There might be various ways to install this plugin.